369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/naive-bayes/README.md

 Natural lanuage processing (**NLP**) holds a number of ideal examples, a piece of text can be considered as a particular instance of a dictonary, or using an arbitrary phrase like _'One does not simply walk into mordor'_ as a google search will yield the results of the Lord of the Rings movie franchise.
 Basically in the case of **NLP** it understands that the user is refering to that movie despite not explicitly mentioning it.

-Before we step into the guts of using Naive Bayes, forst lets take a closer look at the Bayes theorem itself.
+Before we step into the guts of using Naive Bayes, first lets take a closer look at the Bayes theorem itself.